gcv/julia-snail/README.md

 | C-c C-R | julia-snail-update-module-cache <br> _update module-nested `include` cache (mainly for Revise)_                    |

 Several commands include the note “in the current module”.
 This means the Julia parser will determine the enclosing `module...end` statements, and run the relevant code in that module.
 If the module has already been loaded, this means its global variables and functions will be available.

+When inline evaluation results are enabled, `julia-snail-copy-last-eval-result` copies the latest plain-text inline result for the current source buffer to the kill ring.
+If you want this to happen automatically for every inline result, set `julia-snail-copy-eval-results-to-kill-ring` to `t`.

 In addition, most `xref` commands are available (except `xref-find-references`). `xref-find-definitions`, by default bound to `M-.`, does a decent job of jumping to function and macro definitions.
 Cross-reference commands are current-module aware where it makes sense.